krm-functions/catalog/README.md

     targetRevision: v1.8.1
 ```

-The chart version specified here `v1.8.1` is not the most recent version, and
+The chart version specified here `v1.8.1` is not the most recent
-keeping chart version updated is a tedious and on-going activity.
-This KRM
+version, and keeping chart version updated is a tedious and on-going
-function automates this process.
+activity. **This KRM function automates this process.** The following
+modes of operation is supported:

+- Rewrite the spec with the upgraded chart version according to constraints (see below).
+- Annotate the spec when new version is available.
+This can be useful for manual review and notification procedures.
+- Annotate spec with current and new SHA checksum.
+This is useful for keeping a software delivery chain secure.

 ## Usage